Hur (Bible): Rabbinical commentary

-The Bible in Exodus 38:22 states explicitly Hur's descendants: "And Bezalel son of Uri, son of Hur...", but not directly his parental lineage, except that he was from the tribe of Judah.
+Exodus 38:22 states explicitly Hur's descendants: "And Bezalel son of Uri, son of Hur...", but not directly his parental lineage, except that he was from the tribe of Judah.

 According to Rabbinic tradition, Hur was the son of Miriam, thus Moses and Aaron's nephew.
 The Talmud (Sanhedrin 69b & Sotah 11b) states that Caleb, a descendant from Judah, married Miriam and fathered Hur.
 This is based on the Targum to I Chron.
 2:19: "...and Caleb took for himself Ephrath and she bore him Hur".
 Ephrath was another name for Miriam.
 Rashi's Bible commentary justifies this position on the two other locations in Exodus where Hur is mentioned: 17:10 & 24:14.
 However, Josephus in Antiquities of the Jews states that Hur was the husband of Moses' sister Miriam.

 In Talmudic tradition the sudden disappearance of Hur from the narrative of Exodus is explained by the claim that Hur was killed when he tried to prevent the making of the Golden Calf.
 The murder of Hur intimidated Aaron into complying with the popular demand to create the idol.
 Hur's faithfulness was rewarded by God by granting his grandson the role of making the Tabernacle.